Who needs to complete a W-9 form?

 Tips and Instructions for use

-Finally, the W9 needs a signature and date in the final section.
-Once the form is complete, send it back to the person or company who requested it, at which point it needs be completed entirely.
+The W-9 needs a signature and date in the final section.
+Once the form is complete, send it back to the person or company who requested it, at which point it needs to be completed entirely.